 The yield to maturity of a bond is the fixed yield such that the sum of the discounted cash flows equals the price of the bond.
 For different maturity bonds, the yields to maturity will be different.
 Indeed, instead of discounting by a flat yield, each coupon can be discounted with a zero-coupon bond rate that applies to that maturity.

-The idea behind Exhibit 1 is referred to as the yield curve, which more generally can be thought of as the relationship between yields and time to maturity.
+The idea behind the graph is referred to as the yield curve, which more generally can be thought of as the relationship between yields and time to maturity.
 Mathematically, the yield curve is the set of yields as a function of time; without using mathematical terms, the yield curve can be thought of as a "machine" that takes time to maturity as an input and outputs the yield for a bond of that maturity.
-The term "yield curve" can also be a source of confusion since the market uses the term "curve" as the slope of yields between two maturity points, that is, the difference in yields.
+The term "yield curve" can also be a source of confusion since the market uses the term "curve" as the slope of yields between 2 maturity points, that is, the difference in yields.
 These curves are referred to using the two points under consideration, such as 2s/10s curve for the difference between the 10-year and 2-year points.
 Yield curve trades are discussed specifically later in this chapter, but we will continue to use the general term "yield curve" when referring to the entire set of relationships between yields and time.

-Exhibit 1: 2 different yield curve shapes
+Example of 2 different yield curve shapes

 In sum, the yield curve is likely a mix of market expectations as well as some risk aversion, while certain niche sectors may feel the effects of segmentation.

 Get investment analysis to help you invest in bonds.

 Learn how to navigate bond market fluctuations.